delvecad/DelveCompile/README.md

   3. Pipe in a test file to lex by running the command 'java Compiler < TestCases/testfile.txt', replacing testfile.txt with        your test file of choice.

 The lexer should then display all of the tokens it captured from the text file.
+The following phases will be completed roughly every few weeks.